limick/sendinblue-api-client/README.md

 ### Authentication

-A haskell data type will be generated for each swagger authentication type.
+A haskell data type will be generated for each OpenAPI authentication type.

 If for example the AuthMethod `AuthOAuthFoo` is generated for OAuth operations, then `addAuthMethod` should be used to add the AuthMethod config.